-Recognizing the groundwork required to improve transparency, media buyers can help drive progress by proactively communicating with their supply-side partners about what exactly they’re looking to achieve by receiving additional content signals.
+Recognising the groundwork required to improve transparency, media buyers can help drive progress by proactively communicating with their supply-side partners about what exactly they’re looking to achieve by receiving additional content signals.

 For example, is it finding incremental reach beyond upfront or scatter buys, or improving frequency and reducing duplication across upfront buys?
-Working across the industry to create a shared understanding of desired outcomes can help prioritize and set a path forward.
+Working across the industry to create a shared understanding of desired outcomes can help prioritise and set a path forward.

 Collaboration is also essential to test and improve existing standards to best serve all parties.
 Industry protocols are meant to evolve, but updates require learnings that can only come from adoption.

 As more media owners, buyers, and ad tech platforms start to use the content object for streaming TV, we can all start to understand the gaps in between linear and streaming TV, and ensure industry bodies like the IAB Tech Lab have the right inputs to help solve industry-wide challenges.